rasmus-kirk/halo/documents/thesis/05-arith/03-spec.md

 ## Abstractions

-Before defining trace, we need to define the rest of the abstractions.
+We now define the rest of the abstractions building up to the specification of the single source of truth for arithmetization which is used in $\text{trace}$.

 ### Equations